Rivers of Living Water (John 7:37-39)

 2. The location is the most important building in Israel—he was “teaching in the temple courts” (v.
 28).

-3. The timing is the final day of a major pilgrimage festival so crowds of people were present.
+3. The timing is also dramatic—on the final day of a major pilgrimage festival when crowds of people were present.
 This particular “festival” was the Feast of Tabernacles or Booths, a one-week celebration of God’s provision for Israel during their wilderness wandering.
 In this festive setting Jesus raises his voice, inviting people to come to him and drink.

 All of this is straightforward.